scottfr/SystemsBook/Learning/learning.md

 Lewis Carroll - Alice in Wonderland

-The interactive learning experience which follows is very much about figuring out where you want to get to, and developing skills to improve your likelihood of getting there.
+The interactive learning experience you're about to undertake is about figuring out where you want to get to and developing skills to improve your likelihood of getting there.
 Please open the following model and walk through it to get a sense of the adventure to follow.

 # Model